 Glu27 and Arg387 in the human salivary a-amylase

 The geometry of these interactions has been studied and the preferred geometries identified for a number of functional groups (Journal of Computer-Aided Molecular Design, 10 (1996) 607-622) based on data taken from CSD.
+The highly directional nature of hydrogen bonds make them ideal interactions for controlling reachgnition in boilgical systems.

 Hydrogen-bonding properties have often been correlated with pKa data, and within a chemical series e.g substituted pyridines this may well be true but this is not true when comparing unrelated functional groups, For example, thiols are much more acidic than alcohols, because they can stabilize the charged anionic state formed on deprotonation, but they are much worse hydrogen-bond donors, because they are less polar.